Xiuw/Smart-Predict/README.md

 ## Demographic App
 ### This app is using Clarifai API's DEMOGRAPHICS_MODEL
+  - Detect face(s) on an image
-  - to predict people's age, ethnic, and gender
+  - Predict people's age, ethnic, and gender

 ### Screenshots with user stories
 ### <img src="src/image/sh1.jpg"  width=400>